oritp/debian-setup/README.md

 Changes are attempted to be applied through _gsettings_, and if this isn't possible, you'll need to do it manually using the GNOME Tweaks GUI.

-It's also recommended to enable the minimize and maximize buttons in the top bar of application windows.
-To do this, launch GNOME Tweaks and enable the "Minimize" and "Maximize" options in the Top Bar section.
+The maximize, minimize, and close buttons are also enabled in the top bar of application windows.

 The extensions are as follows:

 - Dash to dock
+- Desktop Icons NG (DING)
+- Vitals
+- Open Bar
+- Logo Menu
+- Top Hat
-- Pannel corners
+- Panel Corners
-- ...
+- Blur My Shell

 ## 🎵 Details of vscode.sh and spotify.sh

-Thanks to these two scripts, we can install _VS Code_ and _Spotify_ from their official repositories.
+Thanks to these two scripts, we can install VS Code and Spotify from their official repositories.

 It is very important to visit their official websites to keep the public keys updated before installation.